shasheeshrane/melanoma_detection/README.md

-# This was an enjoyable and challenging Assignement, Shasheesh Rane(Myself) have tried to include all we could and follow the Rubric as described by Upgrad.
+# This was an enjoyable and challenging Assignment, Shasheesh Rane(Myself) have tried to include all we could and follow the Rubric as described by Upgrad.
 In terms of :

 > - Data Reading Data Understanding
 > - Dataset creation